Skip to main content

 • "What other resources are available to me to cope with this situation?"

-If this a genuine problem, can I problem-solve?
+If this is a genuine problem, can I problem-solve?

-Genuine problems such as not being able to pay your bills on time or not knowing how to go about furthering your education can also lead to anxiety and are best addressed by problem-solving and not by cognitive techniques such as challenging your irrational thoughts.
-The problem-solving steps are described next:
+Genuine problems, such as not being able to pay your bills on time or not knowing how to go about furthering your education, can also lead to anxiety and are best addressed by problem-solving and not by cognitive techniques such as challenging your irrational thoughts.
+The problem-solving steps include defining the problem, defining your goals in addressing the problem, brainstorming solutions, weighing the pros and cons for each solution, implementing the solution, and evaluating the effectiveness of the solution.

 Is it time to accept?

-At other times, there may not be a solution to your problem that is contributing to your anxiety and you may have to switch to an acceptance mode.
+At other times, there may not be a solution to your problem that is contributing to your anxiety, and you may have to switch to an acceptance mode.
 An example of such a situation would be a person who finds out that their loved one has a terminal illness.
-Acceptance means that you accept the unwanted thoughts and feelings associated with a difficult situation without trying to avoid them, getting rid of them, dwelling on them, judging yourself on them, or acting upon them.
-Acceptance doesn't mean that you have accepted defeat or have resigned to your fate; it means that you have stopped struggling with the uncomfortable thoughts and feelings, which then allows you to direct your life to something meaningful.
+Acceptance means accepting the unwanted thoughts and feelings associated with a difficult situation without trying to avoid them, getting rid of them, dwelling on them, judging yourself, or acting upon them.
+Acceptance doesn't mean that you have accepted defeat or resigned to your fate; it means that you have stopped struggling with uncomfortable thoughts and feelings, allowing you to direct your life to something meaningful.
 Mindfulness-based strategies offer a way of acceptance to manage anxiety in such unfortunate situations where the usual control strategies (e.g., problem-solving or changing your thinking) may not work.

 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.